markteicher/Halycon_ai_For_Splunk_App/README.md

 ## Overview
 Full Splunk App for Halcyon.ai ransomware protection and resilience.
 Monitor, investigate, and operationalize Halcyon alerts, artifacts, detections, response actions, and platform health using the Halcyon API.

+This app provides security teams and executives with real-time visibility into ransomware activity, behavioral detections, and automated response outcomes collected from Halcyon.ai.

 ## Features